tim-kos/frey/README.md

  - [ ] Indent stdout/err
  - [ ] More tests!
  - [ ] How to implement different roles?
 Db/www/etc?
+ - [ ] website: Console window like http://lebab.io/ ?
  - [ ] website: Take uppy as a base maybe?
  - [ ] website: Vagrant because it gave us a consistent and repeatable setup.
 And predictability
  - [ ] website: On the githubs
+ - [-] If you do a `frey install` you must trust that at least the Ansible files are re-compiled
+ - [-] Re-introduce `init` for local prepare.
+Such as converting Freyfile to residu.
+Should be prefixed to chain of commands.
+Then a single install can benefit from it (remove the `refresh` from that acceptance test) and validation can be ran against it/them
+ - [x] Frey should traverse cwd upwards until it finds a Freyfile, and use that as default recipe dir
+ - [x] Switch to local npm install if available via LiftOff
+ - [x] Consider storing residu files in ~/.frey/tmp/
+ - [x] Default appname should be basename of dirname of Freyfile, not pwd
  - [x] replace IPs and UUIDs, it's possible to disable SKIP_COMPARE_STDIO on the openstack acceptace test
  - [x] Enable Openstack support after https://github.com/adammck/terraform-inventory/issues/14
  - [x] Coveralls